 - You have a good credit history and no payment defaults.

 The Qantas American Express Discovery card is NOT targeted at advanced points collectors.
 There is no welcome bonus on offer, which is pretty much the norm for a no annual fee rewards card.
-You could however, earn yourself a welcome bonus of 10,000 Qantas points by applying for the card using this unique referral link for The Qantas American Express Discovery Card and spending a minimum of $750 within 3 months.

 The regular earning rate is fairly respectable and like all American Express Cards, The Qantas Discovery card also comes compatible with both Apple Pay and Samsung Pay.